kingparra/hpfp/13_-_building_projects/notes.rst

   $ curl "$url" | LC_COLLATE=C grep -E '^[a-z]+$' > data/dict.txt

-As before, further notes on this project are omitted in favor of a git history on the ``ch13-hangman`` branch.
+Further notes on this project are omitted in favor of git history of the ``ch13-hangman`` branch.